rburaksaritas/arctictravelers-front-end/README.md

 <h3>Requirements</h3>
-A modern web browser
+A modern web browser<br>
+Internet connection if interested in live preview through Github Pages

 <h3>Setup</h3>
-Clone or download the repository
+Clone or download the repository<br>
-Navigate to the repository directory
+Navigate to the repository directory<br>
-Open the index.html file in your browser
+Open the index.html file in your browser<br><br>
+Alternatively, just visit live preview at: https://rburaksaritas.github.io/arctictravelers-front-end

 <h3>Contributions</h3>
 This project was developed by https://github.com/rburaksaritas.
 Contributions are welcome.
 If you find any bugs or have any suggestions, please open an issue or create a pull request.